389ds/389ds.github.io/docs/389ds/contributing.md

 When you submit code to the 389 Directory Server project, you are required to complete the [Fedora Project Contributor Agreement](https://fedoraproject.org/wiki/Legal:Fedora_Project_Contributor_Agreement).
 This can be completed on the [Fedora account system](https://admin.fedoraproject.org/accounts/) under the "My Account" tab.

+### Fork the repository

+Go to <https://pagure.io/389-ds-base> and fork the repo.
+Add the forked repo link as a remote to your local git repo:

+    git remote add myfork ssh://git@pagure.io/forks/USERNAME/389-ds-base.git

 ### Create your working branch

     git checkout master